JonathanBuchh/buchh.org/content/about.md

 ## Reading List

-- I am currently reading _Gentle and Lowly_ by Dane C. Ortlund and _Life of the Beloved_ by Henri Nouwen
+- I am currently reading _Beloved_ by Toni Morrison and _Life of the Beloved_ by Henri Nouwen
 - Here's a shortlist of what I'm considering reading next:
+    - _Liturgy of the Ordinary_ by Tish Harrison Warren
     - _Of Boys and Men_ by Richard V. Reeves
-    - _The Meaning of Marriage_ by Tim Keller
 - Here's what I'm considering reading in the longer-term:
-    - _Beloved_ by Toni Morrison
     - _The Satanic Verses_ by Salman Rushdie

 ## Websites I Find Interesting